weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 To use OpenID Connect (OIDC), the **respective environment variables** must be correctly configured in the configuration yaml for Weaviate.
 Additionally, the **OIDC token issuer** must be configured as appropriate.
 Configuring the OIDC token issuer is outside the scope of this document.

-> As of November 2022, we are aware of some differences in Microsoft Azure's OIDC implementation compared to others.
+> As of November 2022, we were aware of some differences in Microsoft Azure's OIDC implementation compared to others.
 If you are using Azure and experiencing difficulties, [this external blog post](https://xsreality.medium.com/making-azure-ad-oidc-compliant-5734b70c43ff){:target="_blank"} may be useful.

 The OIDC-related Docker Compose environment variables are shown below.
 Please see the inline-yaml comments for details around the respective fields: